-We encourage trainees to be aware of their character; who they are, and what they bring to the clinical process.
-For this reason, all aspects of the program allow trainees to explore transference and countertransference issues in depth.
-Trainees often come to see how their own internal struggles affect their professional development, and they are encouraged to carry such awareness into their own therapies.
+We encourage interns/associates to be aware of their character; who they are, and what they bring to the clinical process.
+For this reason, all aspects of the program allow Interns to explore transference and countertransference issues in depth.
+Interns/associates often come to see how their own internal struggles affect their professional development, and they are encouraged to carry such awareness into their own therapies.

 As might be expected, the exact nature of the supervision varies between supervisors.
 Some present a stronger theoretical framework and are good at helping the trainees develop a cognitive understanding of their clients.
 Others are good at identifying those beliefs or emotional issues which are blocking the therapy.
 However, trainees are always treated as competent professionals and are encouraged to bring into supervision the issues that are important to them.

-All interns participate in a Didactic-Reading-Clinical Issues Group.
+All interns/associates participate in a Didactic-Reading-Clinical Issues Group.
 The topics covered in this group vary from year to year.
 Theoretical, practical or professional issues, as well as the process or art of doing psychotherapy are explored.
-Two- to six-week seminars cover the area of listening, object relations from an intersubjective point of view, resistance, transference and countertransference, including topics like: Active Listening, Tracking & Engaging in the Present Moment, Frame and Boundaries, Conducting an Intake, Setting and Raising Fees, Sociality, Overview of Psychodynamic Defenses, Transference, Counter-Transference, Interpreting from a Relational Perspective, Therapist’ Collusion, Symbolic Communications, Couples Work, and Group Therapy.
+Seminars cover the area of listening, object relations from an intersubjective point of view, resistance, transference and countertransference, including topics like: Active Listening, Tracking & Engaging in the Present Moment, Frame and Boundaries, Conducting an Intake, Setting and Raising Fees, Sociality, Overview of Psychodynamic Defenses, Transference, Counter-Transference, Interpreting from a Relational Perspective, Therapist’ Collusion, Symbolic Communications, Couples Work, and Group Therapy.

-All interns participate in the Case Conference Group.
-Trainees present cases on a rotational basis.
-The task of this group is to focus on the presenter’s work with his or her client.
+All interns/associates participate in the Case Conference Group.
+Interns/associates present cases on a rotational basis.
+The task of this group is to focus on the presenter’s work with their client.
 Theory, diagnosis, technique, transference, countertransference, and parallel process are considered.
 The presenter is expected to formulate a coherent case presentation, focusing on the treatment impasse and factors relevant to it.
-The other trainees are expected to engage the presenter around his or her work with the client and around relevant clinical issues.
+The other interns/assoicates are expected to engage the presenter around their work with the client and around relevant clinical issues.
 The supervisor assists the presenter and the group in focusing on the client and the therapeutic dyad.